subatomicglue/maggen/build_notes/README.md

 #### Eddy currents & loss:

 The flux is not constant in an axial flux alternator.
 When acting as a motor, the coils introduce AC magnetic fields and depend on EMF to move the rotor, when acting as a generator, the current induced in the windings, especially under load, generate back EMF.
-Both EM fields interact with the permanent magnets and will cause magnetic fields to move in the keepers causing eddy currents and losses.
+Both EM fields interact with the permanent magnets and will cause magnetic fields to move in the iron cores causing eddy currents and losses.

 ### Complete Generator Structure